 Service Area: Greater Kansas City, including Johnson County, Kansas.

-Fees & Payment: The fee is $250 per hour of mediation.
-There is a minimum charge of an hour for each mediation session.
-(In a typical divorce case, it takes an average of two hours of mediation to reach an agreement on all the issues.)
-Also, there is an additional charge of $300 if documents need to be prepared for filing with the Court.
-Payment by cash, check, credit card, or NFC (like Apple Pay) is due at the end of each session.
+Fees & Payment: The cost of mediation is $250 per hour.
+(There is a minimum charge of an hour for each mediation session.
+In a typical divorce case, it takes an average of two hours of mediation to reach an agreement on all the issues.)
+The cost to prepare the related documents for filing with the Court is $300.
+Finally, the cost for the referral attorney, who will file your paperwork in Court and take you through an uncontested hearing, is $250.
+Payment for mediation and document preparation is due at the end of the mediation session, and may be paid by cash, check, credit card, or NFC (like Apple Pay).
+Payment to the referral attorney is due when you send your signed divorce documents to the attorney.